Woolioo/JavaScriptProjects/README.md

 # JavaScriptProjects
-simple JS and TS projects showing my beginner journey with JS and TS
+Simple JS and TS projects (and many others) showing my beginner journey with JS and TS.
+I'm currently so excited to learn those langauages.